-Today I want to talk about the film, Girl on the Third Floor.
+Today I am writing to discuss the film, Girl on the Third Floor.

 This film came out in October 2019 and was directed by Travis Stevens.
 I very much enjoyed this take on the typical haunted house trope, and how the traditional effects it used made everything seem more real.